freenas/freenas-docs/userguide/sharing.rst

 `Microsoft Offloaded Data Transfer (ODX)
 <https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831628(v=ws.11)>`__,
 meaning that file copies happen locally, rather than over the network.
-It also supports the :ref:`VAAI` (vStorage APIs for Array Integration) primitives for efficient operation of storage tasks directly on the NAS.
+It also supports the :ref:`VAAI <VAAI_for_iSCSI>` (vStorage APIs for Array Integration) primitives for efficient operation of storage tasks directly on the NAS.
 To take advantage of the VAAI primitives, create a zvol using the instructions in :ref:`Adding Zvols` and use it to create a device extent, as described in :ref:`Extents`.

 .. _iSCSI Wizard: